Counting steps for health? Here's how many you really need

 Among their findings: Taking 7,000 steps per day was associated with nearly a 50% lower risk of dying compared to the bare minimum of 2,000 steps.

-The study, published in the Lancet Public Health, also showed the chance of developing cancer fell by 25%, type 2 diabetes 14%, cardiovascular disease 25%, symptoms of depression 22% and dementia 38%.
+The study, published in the Lancet Public Health, also showed the chance of developing type 2 diabetes fell by 14%, cardiovascular disease 25%, symptoms of depression 22% and dementia 38%.

-Now, Ding says there were still some improvements for those who exceeded 7,000 steps, but overall they saw "diminishing returns on investment," meaning the added health benefits across the population become smaller and smaller.
+Now, Ding says there were still some improvements for those who exceeded 7,000 steps, but the added health benefits across the population become smaller and smaller.

 "It definitely doesn't do harm if you go beyond 7,000," she says, "So for anyone who's already doing 10,000 and more, there is no point of going back, but for the folks who are finding it harder to get there, 7,000 could be a really realistic target."